BriskenFinancials/use-case-template/cards/UC10000426-G-01-conduct-a-live-demo-session-tailored-to-customer-requirements.md

 ## Outcome

-You will be able to confidently Schedule a live demo session with the customer, ensuring all key stakeholders are available to attend. accelerating progress and improving project alignment
+This enables you to schedule a live demo session with the customer, ensuring all key stakeholders are available to attend

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-01-bottom.png)